huwcbjones/ttt_loadout_manager/help/usage.md

 #### Examples ####
 Rifle as the primary weapon, type `!loadout weapon primary weapon_zm_rifle` into chat.

-Deagle as the secondary weapon, type `!loadout weapon primary weapon_zm_revolver` into chat.
+Deagle as the secondary weapon, type `!loadout weapon secondary weapon_zm_revolver` into chat.

 ### Override ###
 Now, you may be asking WTF is the override setting?